BilhaNanetia/phase-4-final-project/README.md

 - In the web browser, start by creating an account by signing in
 - Click on the RecipeList in the navbar to browse recipes and create new ones
 - Click on the Search in the navbar to search for recipes
-- Comment on other recipes and view other people's comments on different recipes
+- View other people's comments on different recipes
 - Click on Profile in the navbar to view your profile
 - Click on Edit Profile to manage your profile
 - Click on the About us to view details about this application